 NARRATRICE

-In a comparative painting, Dali awarded marks to himself and his fellow countryman for technique, inspiration, color, subject matter, genius, composition, originality, mystery and authenticity.
+In a comparison of their painting, Dali awarded marks to himself and his fellow countryman for technique, inspiration, color, subject matter, genius, composition, originality, mystery and authenticity.
 The final score was 107 for Picasso, and 148 for Dali.

 TC : 04 42 10